-- A child at 18 months that uses gestures over words to communicate.
+- A child at 18 months who uses gestures over words to communicate.

-- A child at age 2 or older that only imitates speech and does not speak spontaneously.
+- A child at age 2 or older who only imitates speech and does not speak spontaneously.

 - A child at age 2 who can’t follow simple 1 or 2 step directions.

 - A child at age 2 who parents are unable to understand at least 1/2 of the child’s speech, or a 3 year old child that a parent cannot understand 3/4 of the child’s speech.

 - A 4 year old child who is not understandable by others.

 - Don’t sit and worry….refer early.
 Most speech referrals are made between 15 months and 2 years of age.